 Tasks vs Services

-RunWisp models work as one of two things: a task that runs and exits, or a service that stays up.
-Picking the right one is almost always straightforward — but the schema enforces real differences, so it pays to know what you’re committing to.
+RunWisp sees work as one of two things: a task that runs and then exits, or a service that’s meant to stay up.
+Most of the time it’s obvious which one you’ve got — but the two behave differently under the hood, so it’s worth knowing what you’re signing up for.

 The one-line rule

-Section titled “The one-line rule”Does the command exit on its own when it’s done its job?
+Section titled “The one-line rule”Does the command exit on its own once it’s done its job?

 Yes →